Loris1123/RbScheme/README.md

 # RbScheme

-A Scheme implementation in Ruby.
+A Scheme implementation written in Ruby.
-This is a project for my university.
+This is a project for my university in a lecture called "Implementation of advanced programming languages."
+Obviously it's not usable for production (yet?), but when implementing it, I learned a lot about how programming languages work.
+Feel free to submit bugs or recommendations for improvements.

+## How to use
 Start RbScheme with `ruby scheme.rb`
 This will bring you to the interactive mode.